- All fully paid up members of the Peterborough Photographic Society (PPS) are eligible to enter the Society’s internal competitions.

 - There will be six competition evenings in each season.
 Three will be dedicated to PRINTS and three will be dedicated to PROJECTED DIGITAL IMAGES (PDIs).
 The competitions will run alternately as follows with Competitions 1,3 & 5 for PDIs and 2, 4 & 6 for Prints, as shown in the Programme Booklet.

-- Entries must be current work which has not been used in previous internal competitions and can be of any subject.
+- Entries must be current work which has not been used in previous internal competitions and can be of any subject, but no more than two may fall into any one subject category amongst the following: Action, Creative, Landscape, Monochrome, Nature, Portait, Record.

 - Entries must be received by the competition secretaries one week before the competition date.
 All dates are in the PPS programme booklet.
 This applies to both Print and PDI competitions and to whichever method of entry.
 Any work submitted after the closing date will not be included.